-- a) the works and area that the plan is valid for - b) the location of major features of the site, such as waterways, limitations of disturbance areas, property boundaries and other special features (including sensitive environments, contaminated land, dispersive soils) - c) contour lines or flow direction arrows sufficient to show direction of waterflow - d) the type and location of all erosion and sediment control measures, including but not limited to: - i. proposed erosion control measures including soil treatment and batter stabilisation methods such as soil binders, geofabric, hydromulching and/or early revegetation - ii. drainage paths for runoff from exposed area and diversion drains for clean water - iii. sediment controls such as sediment basins for all areas greater than one hectare on general and high risk sites, and Type 2 and Type 3 controls for other areas - iv. location of nominated discharge points, and - v. site exit points and controls. - e) the installation sequence and timing of controls including timing of installation of any permanent works being relied upon as drainage control during construction - f) list of any deviations from IECA Manual with regard to the installation, construction and maintenance of all erosion and sediment control measures (in particular any deviation from Book 4 - Design Fact Sheets and Book 6- Standard Drawings) and justification for such deviations - g) the response strategy for managing significant rain events, and - h) the person/s responsible for development of the ESCP including their experience and qualifications for determination by the Administrator as to whether appropriately qualified.
+- a) the works and area that the plan is valid for - the location of major features of the site, such as waterways, limitations of disturbance areas, property boundaries and other special features (including sensitive environments, contaminated land, dispersive soils) - c) contour lines or flow direction arrows sufficient to show direction of waterflow - d) the type and location of all erosion and sediment control measures, including but not limited to: - i. proposed erosion control measures including soil treatment and batter stabilisation methods such as soil binders, geofabric, hydromulching and/or early revegetation - ii. clean and dirty water drainage paths - iii. sediment controls such as sediment basins for all areas greater than one hectare on medium and high risk sites, and Type 2 and Type 3 controls for other areas - iv. location of nominated discharge points, and - v. site exit points and controls - e) the installation sequence and timing of controls including timing of installation of any permanent works being relied upon as drainage control during construction - f) list of any deviations from IECA Manual with regard to the installation, construction and maintenance of all erosion and sediment control measures (in particular any deviation from Book 4 - Design Fact Sheets and Book 6- Standard Drawings) and justification for such deviations, - g) the response strategy for managing significant rain events, and - h) the person/s responsible for development of the ESCP including their experience and qualifications for determination by the Administrator as to whether Appropriately Qualified.

-For general risk sites the ESC Plan shall include the above (a to h) and:
+For medium risk sites the ESC Plan shall include the above (a to h) and:

-- i) design calculations for all drainage and sediment control measures, including sediment basins, earth banks high flow/spillways, outlet structures and drainage lines. - The administrator may also request to view the calculations for low risk sites.
+i) design calculations for all drainage and sediment control measures, including sediment basins, earth banks high flow/spillways, outlet structures and drainage lines.

+The administrator may also request to view the calculations for low risk sites.